 Buying a publicly listed business requires the purchaser to be in a position to complete the sale as soon as it’s accepted.
 Purchasers will need a signed loan agreement that allows them to withdraw the appropriate funds before making any offer.

-A popular method among buyers is to defer part of the fee over a period of time.
+One of the most popular methods to acquire a business among buyers is to defer part of the fee over a period of time.
 This can see buyers still completing a purchase up to five years after completing a deal.
+This method is also known as Seller Financing.
+Typically the buyer would make a down payment toward the acquisition and then whatever is owed after this is paid in instalments, usually with interest.
+A legally binding contract is drawn up to lessen the risk to both sides.

 Debt securities can allow buyers to secure funding from investors in return for notes or bonds that promise repayment and often interest on top.
 These financial instruments hold intrinsic value and are usually transferable, meaning that they can be traded on a debt capital market.